New Hampshire

 (b) In this paragraph, “final discharge” means the release of a prisoner from incarceration.
 A person who is on probation or parole shall be considered to be finally discharged for the purpose of this section.

-Restoration of rights is also available from the governor in the case of federal or out-of-state convictions.
+Restoration of rights to vote or hold public office is available from the governor in the case of federal or out-of-state convictions, upon “application and proof of the discharge,” after which the governor shall issue a certificate that the rights have been restored.
 N.H.
 Rev. Stat.
 Ann. § 607-A:5.

 B. Firearms